irrelevation/Notes/gitbook/tools-and-frameworks/react.md

 ## Reducers

+`useReducer(reducer, initialState)` is an alternative to `useState()`.
-An alternative to `use state`.
-Usually used with complex state logic like multiple sub-values or when the next state depends on the previous one.
+Reducers are usually used with complex state logic like multiple sub-values or when the next state depends on the previous one.
-Accepts a reducer of type `(state, action) => newState`, returns the current state paired with a dispatch method.
+`useReducer(reducer, initialState)` accepts a reducer of type `(state, action) => newState` and returns the current state paired with a dispatch method.

+Keep your reducers pure:

+- no side effects, like timeouts, requests, etc.
+- no mutation
+- same inputs, same outputs

+Define one action per interaction, even if the action changes multiple things.

 ## Refs